Download 2015 Social Dimension Policy Paper

 3. The roles and responsibilities of the stakeholders

 Teaching staff are also partners in creating education with students, and should be viewed as key stakeholders in the social dimension project.
-We can not widening participation in education without academic teaching staff, as well as institutional staff, taking responsibility for social dimension work in their universities.
-Institutions should encourage academic and institutional staff to work to break down the barriers to access within their instituion, and actively work in partnership with students to explore institutional approaches to the social dimension.
-Teaching staff should examine how their teaching methods can be adapted to promote student centered learning, and whether the curriculum they teach is representative of the diverse make up of their students – both essential to the social dimension.
+We cannot widen participation in education without academic teaching staff, as well as institutional staff, taking responsibility for social dimension work in their universities.
+Institutions should encourage academic and institutional staff to work to break down the barriers to access within their institution, and actively work in partnership with students to explore institutional approaches to the social dimension.
+Teaching staff should examine how their teaching methods can be adapted to promote student centred learning, and whether the curriculum they teach is representative of the diverse make up of their students – both essential to the social dimension.

 ESU and Student organisations